 The Nerd: Wow - a month has gone by already.
 We’ve seen a lot, but we’ve only scratched the surface.
 Also apparent is that we not only have the spatial dimension of birding in Chicago to explore -- investigating what each neighborhood has to offer -- but also the temporal dimension.
 When you know your home turf, you know how it changes over the course of the year.
 So even though we’ve now seen a variety of spots in the city, most being places that I had little or no prior exposure to, our new-found familiarity is only with what is happening in April.
 Still, when you look at the annual cycle of birds, the fundamental pattern within one part of Chicago will be similar to that in other parts, and to the pattern within the broader area of Cook County and even Illinois.
 So having birded here for nearly 30 years, I have a basic understanding of what to expect, bird wise at least.
 Given this, the most exciting thing that I’ve learned is that there is still so much that is new and so much to surprise me.
 Each new site is an adventure.
 You have to figure out the micro-habitats of a place, not only for looking to find what’s there the day of your visit, but also to think ahead to when, and why, you might want to come back for a second go-around.
 Plus, there’s Jen’s added perspective, constantly challenging me to think in different ways.
 We are still developing our approach to working a neighborhood.
 How to combine parks, natural features, and the human centered landscape.
 The gustatory celebrations really enhance things, so that we leave with a feeling for how nature and civilization connect.

 The Bird: Our first month of birding adventures has been awesome!
 Many of the places we explored were completely new to me and it was fun to try and capture their unique character.
 Most places were easily accessible by transit...which is important for a non-car owner (like me).
 While we were birding throughout the city, I was noticing that Sears Tower (forever) was usually within view.
 It’s such an iconic building and distinctively Chicago.
 Our adventures have brought us many surprises.
 There’s a connection to understanding our surroundings that has been eroded since the days of my grandparents.
 They knew the names of all the animals and plants/trees surrounding them.
 Beyond having that knowledge, it adds another level of understanding to be able to read an animal's behavior.
-I'm learning to notice the cycles of migration - it helps with learning how to predict what is going to come through and when.
-Creating work that expresses the beautiful colors, shapes and patterns of these magnificent birds (in a surprising way) is always my intention.
-Also, I wanted to share some of my favorite places to eat with The Nerd in the neighborhoods we were visiting to celebrate our adventures.
-Enjoy our first The Nerd and The Bird: Adventure Log!
+I'm learning to notice the cycles of migration, thanks to Geoffrey Williamson, which helps with learning how to predict what is going to come through and when.
+Please enjoy our first The Nerd and the Bird: Adventure Log!
 Cheers!

 Total Species Count: 78